awsdocs/aws-cost-management-user-guide/doc_source/activate-built-in-tags.md

-# Activating the AWS\-Generated Cost Allocation Tag<a name="activate-built-in-tags"></a>
+# Activating the AWS\-Generated Cost Allocation Tags<a name="activate-built-in-tags"></a>

 Master account owners can activate the AWS generated tags in the Billing and Cost Management console\.
-When a master account owner activates the tag it is also activated for all member accounts\.
+When a master account owner activates the tag, it's also activated for all member accounts\.
 This tag is visible only in the Billing and Cost Management console and reports\.<a name="activate-built-in-tag"></a>

 **To activate the AWS generated tags**